ricardaotsi/Android_Pong/README.md

 # Android_Pong
-Minimalist pong for android with dynamic graphics.
+Study of an android pong made in pure java with dynamic graphics.

-The intent of this project is to create a simple pong game to learn android basic games concepts, and how to handle save/load instances.
+The intent of this project is to create a simple pong game to learn android basic games concepts.

 Actual game running: